citp/privacy-policy-historical/c/ce/cen/centrify.com.md

 For additional information about correcting or updating your information, please see section 10.

-## Cookies
+## Cookies and other Tracking Technologies

-Centrify uses cookies to make interactions with the Company's Web sites easy and meaningful.
+Centrify uses cookies and other tracking technologies such as beacons, tags and scripts, to make interactions with the Company's Web sites easy and meaningful.
 When you visit one of the Company's Web sites, Centrify's (or one of our third parties service provider’s) servers send a cookie to your computer.
 Standing alone, cookies do not personally identify you; they merely recognize your Web browser.
 Unless you choose to identify yourself to Centrify, either by responding to a promotional offer, opening an account, or filling out a Web form (such as a 'Contact Me' or a 'Centrify Express Registration' Web form), you remain anonymous to the Company.

 Centrify uses cookies that are session-based and persistent-based.
 Session cookies exist only during one session.
 They disappear from your computer when you close your browser software or turn off your computer.
 We use session cookies to make it easier for you to navigate our Web site.
+Users can control the use of cookies at the individual browser level.
 Please note that if you disable your Web browser's ability to accept cookies, you not will be able to use the Company's Support Portal (the knowledge base, case tracking and other features of the Online Support Portal require that you set your browser to accept cookies) and you will not be able to successfully use the Company's Services.
 These cookies are not used to store personal data such as a username and password.
 Persistent cookies remain on your computer after you close your browser or turn off your computer.
 We employ persistent cookies as explained in the subsequent section regarding “3rd Party Tracking.”

 ## Web Beacons